Besim Tibuk: Business career

-Besim Tibuk entered tourism sector in 1964 as translator guide.
-Later, he existed at management of travel agencies.
+Besim Tibuk entered the tourism sector in 1964 as a translator guide.
+Later, he worked at management of travel agencies.
 He later founded Net Tourism, the core of Net Holding, by organizing translator guides in 1974.
 Net Tourism became one of the largest establishments in the tourism sector of Turkey in a short time.

 After leaving active politics, Besim Tibuk moved to Northern Cyprus and now owns 6 hotels under Net Holding in there.

 Political career

 Beginning to be actively involved in politics, Tibuk first established the DEM publishing house to serve democratic culture.
-He took part in the re-establishment of the Democrat Party (DP) and served as the party's provincial chairman of Istanbul for a while.
+He took part in the re-establishment of the Democrat Party and served as the party's provincial chairman of Istanbul for a while.
 On 26 July 1994, he left Democrat Party with his friends and founded the Liberal Democratic Party (LDP).
-Tibuk left active politics by resigning from the chairmanship on 25 November 2002 due to insufficient support on the LDP in 1999 and 2002 elections.
+Tibuk left active politics by resigning from the chairmanship on 25 November 2002 due to insufficient support for LDP in 1999 and 2002 elections.
 He left his office to Nizam Kağıtçıbaşı.

 He was proposed as the candidate by the Liberal Democrat Party before the 2014 presidential elections, but failed to receive the support of 20 congressman required to be nominated.

+Tibuk is a vocal critic of the republican regime established in Turkey in 1923 for a lack of democracy, stating that a republic without democracy is useless, and that republic is good only if it is a democracy.
+He also said that constitutional monarchy is often much more democratic.

 Personal life

-Tibuk is married and father of 4 children.
+Tibuk is a father of 4 children.
+His two marriages ended in divorce.